 1992: Dr. Anna Schneider of the University of Turin visits UC Davis and verifies that the Aglianico vines that Dave has planted from cuttings at UC Davis are true to its variety.

-1992: As the business with Trader Joe’s increases, Dave expands the winery, building a separate 4,000 square foot facility, and purchasing additional stainless-steel tanks.
-Trader Joe’s purchases all wines for cash, paying monthly.
+1992: As the business with Trader Joe’s increases, Dave expands the winery, building a separate 6,000 square foot facility, and purchasing additional stainless-steel tanks.

 1995: International Symposium on Clonal Selection – at this event one of the research scientists, Franco Mannini, from the University of Turin presents a research study showing that different clones of the Nebbiolo cultivar produce wines with different sensory characteristics which are related to relative wine quality.
 As a result of this clonal selection and evaluation process, Dave reports that several new clones have been registered and made available to growers.